AronFreyr/notemaster/README.md

 * Find a way to display XML code examples without the <> going crazy.
 * See if there is a better way to display links related to documents.
 * Way to search for documents by tags with AND, OR, XOR etc.
-* Remove all of the old XML test code from the project.
-* Reorganize the git branches.
 ### In Progress
 * Possibility to display bold, italic and such text in the documents.
 * Easier image display.